 In Trading Technologies v.
-CQG [link], the Federal Circuit panel punted on the issue of what burden of proof is required to hold a patent claim to be ineligible subject matter.
+CQG [link], the Federal Circuit panel punted on the issue of what standard of proof is required to hold a patent claim to be ineligible subject matter.
 Notably, in footnote 2, the panel said:

 2. The parties dispute whether the district court erred in requiring proof of ineligibility under § 101 by clear and convincing evidence.
 Because our review is de novo, and because under either standard the legal requirements for patentability are satisfied, we need not address this dispute.